 The Paper Solution

-However, if you are forgetful like me read on.
-I found another just as great solution.
+However, if you are forgetful, like me, read on.
+I found another, just as great, solution.

-- I use my devices to take photos during the presentations of resources, ideas, and handouts.
-I immediately paste these photos into the document to ensure I have them as a future reference.
+- I use my devices to take photos of resources, ideas, and handouts during the presentations.
+I can then immediately paste these photos into the document to ensure I have them as a future reference.

 - The cons are very few for this method.
 For it to be effective, you have to have regular access to personal or school technology, as well as reliable WiFi.

 - With either of these methods, you have to be ruthless in taking good notes and recycling most of the handouts, keeping only the most important.
 Our classroom and home space are valuable, so let’s not use them up on paper storage.

 What About Digital Ideas?